samascher/gh-lab/readme.md

 **With partner1 driving:**

 - get your partner's link to the new GitHub repository - fork and clone it
-- open the project and make sure that after the user enters their email, the button changes its text to say, "Thanks for your email!"
+- open the project and create a button below the "Join our Mailing List" one that says "Check out Something Random" that takes the user to a website of your choosing
 - commit your changes and submit a pull request back to partner2